pdf-raku/PDF-Class-raku/README.md

  - `--trace` print a dump of PDF Objects as the file is traversed
  - `--render` also render and check the contents of graphical objects, such as Pages and XObject forms
  - `--strict` perform additional checks:
- - `--max-depth` set maximum traversal depth.
+  - `--repair` repair PDF before Checking

 #### Example 1: Dump a simple PDF